The Art of Escape: 5 Tips for Escape Rooms

 What’s an escape room?
 Well, it’s more than just a game to give you a temporary thrill.
 Escape rooms are full of cryptic puzzles that challenge your problem solving, strategic, and collaborative skills.
 Fun and entertainment are a joyful bonus!
 But trust me when I say that escaping one of these rooms is not as easy as you might think.
 There’s an art to it.

 I recently played The Gift and Taken at Red Door Southlake during my visit to Dallas, and to put it simply: #ididnotescape.
 But my team was very close, plus Taken has the lowest escape rate!
-Looking back at my experience, I realize a lot of things I could do differently the next time I play an ER and I’d like to share those tips with you for your next attempt at escape!
+Looking back at my experience, I realize a lot of things I could do differently the next time I play an Escape Room and I’d like to share those tips with you for your next attempt at an escape!

 Here are 5 tips to master the Art of Escape:

 - BE PRESENT